maarten-pennings/FilamentFuser/design/electronics/readme.md

   When the mains power is plugged-in the controller will boot.
-  It will show the current heater temperature (typically room temperature of 25°C), it will have a default setpoint (typically PLA meltpoint of 210°C), but the heater mode will be off.
+  It will show the current heater temperature (typically room temperature of 25°C), it will have a default setpoint (typically PLA melting point of 210°C), but the heater mode will be off.

   The heater mode is indicated with the red heater LED; LED off means heater mode is off.
   When the heater mode button is pressed, the heater mode toggles (and thus the LED).